Site Supervisor Guidelines

 Complete the on-line Evaluation in a timely way.

-Near the end of an academic internship, Internship Site Supervisors receive directions on completing an on-line Evaluation for their interns, (including a direct link to the evaluation form) which must be completed in order for the intern to receive academic credit for their experience.
+Near the end of an academic internship, Internship Site Supervisors receive directions on completing an online evaluation for their interns (including a direct link to the evaluation form) which must be completed in order for the intern to receive academic credit for their experience.
 (See Procedures and Deadlines bellow.)

 Internship opportunities can be listed on our free on-line job and internship system – Purchase JobScore.
 To access the system, simply visit our Employer Services page and select “Create your employer account” in order to create your account on the system.
 You may then post a description of your internship for students to review.

-While all members of a staff, including interns, may be asked to complete a variety of tasks, the majority of the interns’ assignments must be learning based.
+Please note that while all members of a staff, including interns, may be asked to complete a variety of tasks, the majority of the interns’ assignments must be learning based.
 Primarily, an internship (whether paid or unpaid) differs from a job because the student’s learning is the central focus of the experience.

 After you post your internship on Purchase JobScore, interview and select your intern, please be aware of the following deadlines: